 1. Spend time in your home before renovating

-You’ve probably seen those television shows where new homeowners barely have the keys before taking a sledgehammer to the drywall.
-Michael Schmidt is area director and chief inspector for HouseMaster Home Inspections in Toronto.
+You’ve probably seen those television shows where new homeowners barely have the keys before demolishing the drywall.
+Michael Schmidt is area director and chief inspector for the award-winning firm, HouseMaster Home Inspections in Toronto.
 He says it’s better to take your time before you start a reno.
 “I usually suggest six months,” he says.
-“That way you get to learn how you live in the house and what can and can’t be changed.”
+“That way, you get to learn how you live in the house and what can and can’t be changed.”

 2. Set your budget for a home renovation

 You may find yourself swooning over a fancy fridge or clawfoot tub without knowing whether you can afford it.
 This is why it’s important to draw up a budget, including a cushion for cost-overruns, before you start shopping.
 Between magazines, television and show homes, there are countless upgrades to tempt homeowners, MacDonald notes.
-Instead, take a step back to ensure you have both the budget and the space before you start renovating.
+Before you start renovating, take a step back to ensure you have both the budget and the space.

 - Take charge of your money.
 Try this budget calculator to help you manage your spending.

-Other renovations protect your home, like waterproofing your basement or installing a sump pump.
-The savings there come from not having to repair damage from flooding or rising water.
+Other renovations, like waterproofing your basement or installing a sump pump, protect your home.
+The savings there come from preventing damage due to flooding or rising water.

 You’ll also want to research homes nearby to see how much other sellers are getting after similar renovations.
-Until recently, real estate sites only showed the asking price, not the sale price.
-Now, though, you can get selling prices on sites such as zoocasa.com and, in British Columbia, Alberta and Ontario, housesigma.com.
+Traditionally, real estate sites only showed the asking price, not the sale price.
+Now, though, you can see selling prices on sites such as zoocasa.com and, in British Columbia, Alberta and Ontario, housesigma.com.

 While you’re still planning, it’s a good idea to figure out where the money will come from.
 A tax-free savings account is an excellent place to save.
 With investments like mutual funds, you have the potential for higher investment growth than a traditional savings account.
 And you won’t have to pay tax on that growth.